 The operating environment for our electronic brokerage business continued to exhibit positive trends in the current quarter.
-Rising investor optimism, strong valuation gains in the equity markets over the last year, and brief periods of increased volatility contributed to the favorable operating environment.
+Investor uncertainty accompanied by increased volatility led to a contraction of margin borrowings but higher trading volumes in most product types.

-We maintained our position as the largest U.S. electronic broker as measured by number of customer revenue trades.
-Customer trading volumes increased 13% over the prior year quarter, outpacing the industry and driving a 9% increase in commission revenue.
-This growth was most pronounced in futures trading.
-Market values continued to rise as U.S. indexes added to their gains from 2014, with the S&P 500 Index climbing 10% over its prior year quarter level, though relatively unchanged for the current quarter.

-New customer account growth continued to gain momentum as total customer accounts increased 17%, to 296,000 accounts, from the prior year quarter.
-Institutional customers, such as hedge funds, mutual funds, introducing brokers, proprietary trading groups and financial advisors, comprised approximately 29% of total accounts and approximately 58% of total customer equity at the end of the current quarter.
-Average equity per account increased by 6%, to \$207 thousand, compared to the prior year quarter.
-Our customer base is geographically diversified.
-Our customers reside in over 190 countries and over 50% of new customers came from outside the U.S.
+We maintained our position as the largest U.S. electronic broker as measured by the number of customer revenue trades, which increased 15% over the prior year quarter, driving an 11% increase in commissions and execution fees.
+New customer account growth continued to gain momentum as total customer accounts increased 17% to 345 thousand from the prior year quarter.
+Institutional customers, such as hedge funds, mutual funds, introducing brokers, proprietary trading groups and financial advisors, comprised approximately 44% of total accounts and approximately 64% of total customer equity at the end of the current quarter.
+Our customer base continues to be geographically diverse, with customers residing in over 190 countries and over 50% of new customers coming from outside the U.S. Average equity per account decreased by 1%, to \$204 thousand, compared to the prior year quarter.

-Customers continued to take advantage of our low margin lending rates, which are tied to benchmark rates, such as the Federal Funds rate in the U.S. In the current quarter, our customers paid 0.5% to 1.6% for their margin loans with us.
-This drove growth of our margin balances to a record high of \$17.3 billion, an increase of 20% over the prior year quarter.
-As a result, the electronic brokerage net interest income grew 35% compared to the prior year quarter.
+Our low margin lending rates, are tied to benchmark rates, such as the Federal Funds rate in the U.S. In the current quarter, our customers paid 0.5% to 1.87% for their U.S. dollar margin loans with us.
+After building steadily for a number of years, customer margin loans decreased by 13% from the prior year quarter, as customers responded to volatile markets by reducing their leverage.
+In spite of the decrease in customer margin loans, electronic brokerage net interest income grew 35% compared to the prior year quarter, as average customer credit balances rose 17% for the current quarter.